-Clean up your masking tape using a box cutter and ruler to ensure that you have the perfect edge before you start painting.
+Clean up your masking tape using a box cutter or blade and ruler to ensure that you have the perfect edge before you start painting.
 Don’t worry about the masking tape outside of the chevron pattern if you’re planning on keeping the existing wall color.
 If you’re using two new colors, make sure all the taped corners are even and sharp.

 3. Seal the tape.

 While painter’s tape is supposed to be edge-locked to stop the paint from seeping under, you don’t want an accidental bit of paint to ruin your entire paint job.
 That’s why it’s always a good idea to take a bit of the existing wall color paint and paint along the edge of the painter’s tape to seal the border completely.
 That way, even if some color seeps through, you won’t notice.